Understanding Acne Treatments

 When most people start getting acne, they usually turn to drugstore options first.
 (A word of advice: before you put anything on your skin, look over the skin care section to get a good idea of how to take care of your skin and choose good products.
 You want to be able to take care of your skin's basic needs before tackling skin problems like acne, wrinkles, etc).

 However, don't expect a visit to the dermatologist to be a ticket to clear skin.
 Just because you go to a skin care professional doesn’t mean you will get to bypass the trial-and-error process of treating acne.
 Like over-the-counter treatments, prescription products still require a test driving period.
-Dermatologists may offer good guidance to shorten your trial-and-error endeavor, but you will still have to figure out what works best for your skin.
+Dermatologists may offer good guidance to shorten your trial-and-error endeavor, but you will still have to figure out what works best for your skin on your own.

 Be selective about picking your dermatologist because many of them don't care.
 I've been to four different ones before finding one that actually takes time to talk me through everything.
 I've also been to several dermatologists who prescribe products without even telling me how to use them before sending me out the door.
 But good dermatologists do exist!
 Ask your friends or check out doctor reviews to find the better dermatologists in your area.